it176131/it176131.github.io/_posts/2024-12-03-pycharm-projects-envs.md

 I use [PyCharm](https://www.jetbrains.com/pycharm/) for most, if not all, of my development.
 Professional edition at work.
-Community edition for everywhere else.
+Community edition everywhere else.
-There are some subtle differences between the two, but [project](https://www.jetbrains.com/help/pycharm/setting-up-your-project.html) and [virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) management are not.
+There are some subtle differences between the two—[project](https://www.jetbrains.com/help/pycharm/setting-up-your-project.html) and [virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) management aren't one them.

 # Projects
 When I first started using PyCharm I worked in a single [repo](https://en.wikipedia.org/wiki/Repository_(version_control)).